-The new 5-year spending plan is structured to award higher funds in the later years of the plan (Fiscal Years 2023 - 2025) in order to identify and prepare large impactful projects for the new Centennial Program.
+As noted above, the current 5-year spending plan is structured to award higher funds in the later years of the plan (Fiscal Years 2023 - 2025) in order to identify and prepare large impactful projects for the new Centennial Program.
 The Centennial Program is GOCO's strategic initiative aimed at encouraging multi-purpose, transformational projects.
 Priority will continue to be placed on compliance with its constitutional requirement that expenditures in each of the four purposes over a period of years be substantially equal (article XXVII).